AndyV773/PP5/README.md

       - Missing values are imputed
       - Visualize the effect of cleaning

-- Model Training, Optimization, and Validation - Business Requirements 2
+- Model Training, Optimization, and Validation - Business Requirements 2, 3

-  - As a developer, I want to evaluate the performance of the predictive model so that I can ensure the reliability and accuracy of its predictions
+  - As a developer, I want to evaluate the performance of the classification model so that I can ensure its reliability and accuracy in predicting market movements

     - Acceptance Criteria:

-      - The predictive model must be evaluated to ensure reliability and accuracy of its predictions
+      - The classification model must be evaluated using appropriate metrics such as accuracy, precision, recall, and F1-score to ensure reliability and accuracy

-  - As a developer I want to measure the model performance so that I can have reliable results with high predictive power
+  - As a developer, I want to evaluate the performance of the regression model so that I can ensure its reliability and accuracy in predicting daily average stock prices

     - Acceptance Criteria:

-      - Model evaluation metrics must be calculated (e.g., accuracy, precision, recall, F1-score for classification; RMSE, MAE, R² for regression)
+      - The regression model must be evaluated using appropriate metrics such as RMSE (Root Mean Squared Error), MAE (Mean Absolute Error), and R² (Coefficient of Determination)

-- Dashboard Planning, Design, and Development - Business Requirements 3
+- Dashboard Planning, Design, and Development - Business Requirements 4

   - As a client, I want to access the Streamlit landing page so that I can quickly gain an overview of the project